Hi there, I’m Shane. I’m a sales engineer, but today I’m blogging about how to add additional domains to Google Apps.

 Switch back to the google verification panel, and click “verify”.
 If you were successful, it will tell you, and return you to your admin panel.
 If it’s unsuccessful, be patient.
 DNS updates can sometimes take as long as 24 hours to propagate to where google can see them.

 Congratulations!
-You’re ready to start creating aliases, users, and groups all using your new domain name.
+After you add additional domains, you’re ready to start creating aliases, users, and groups all using your new domain name.
 If you have any questions about this process, ask us in the comments below, or contact Google support.